ClarytyLLC/docs/src/docs/tutorials/pages/using-authentication-authorization-tokens.md

 }
 ```

-If successful, a token is returned:
+If successful, a user token is returned that you can use to authenticate for each request:

 ```json
 {